 A short drive from Ashgabat, you can the Walk of Health, a concrete stairway that runs alongside the treeless Kopet Dag mountains.
 There are 2 walks – one is 8km and the other 37km.
-We took the 8km route in the blistering heat and in true Ashgabat-style there was ornate gold statues along the way of different animals.
+We took the 8km route in the blistering heat and in true Ashgabat-style, there were ornate gold statues along the way of different animals.

 Palace of Happiness

 The Wedding Palace “Bagt Koshgi” (Palace of Happiness) was inaugurated in 2011.
 The three-step structure is crowned by a cube with a ball with a diameter of 32 metres displaying the map of Turkmenistan.
-Besides the 22 room hotel, the Palace of Happiness includes six luxurious halls for marriage registrations, seven banquet halls, numerous shops and other different facilities necessary for wedding arrangement such as beauty salons, wedding dress boutiques, photo booths, and more.
+Besides the 22-room hotel, the Palace of Happiness includes six luxurious halls for marriage registrations, seven banquet halls, numerous shops, and other different facilities necessary for wedding arrangements such as beauty salons, wedding dress boutiques, and photo booths, and more.
 Apparently, you can get a divorce here too, the people of Ashgabat say you are brought happiness either way… married or divorced!

 Independence Monument of Turkmenistan

 Not surprisingly, Turkmenistan’s Independence Monument is more flamboyant than any other in the world.
-It is built on 84,500 square metres of land with an abundance of landscaped garden, pools and fountains.
+It is built on 84,500 square metres of land with an abundance of landscaped gardens, pools, and fountains.

-Independence date of Turkmenistan is 27 October 1991.
-The Independence Monument commemorates this date with a 27 metre steel construction, an observation platform of 10 meters in diameter, and a 91 meter Minaret-style tower.
+The independence date of Turkmenistan is 27 October 1991.
+The Independence Monument commemorates this date with a 27-metre steel construction, an observation platform of 10 meters in diameter, and a 91-metre Minaret-style tower.

 Monument of Neutrality

 The three-legged arch, known locally as “The Tripod”, was built in 1998 on the orders of Turkmenistan’s President Saparmurat Niyazov to commemorate the country’s official position of neutrality.
-The structure is 75 metres in height and cost a mere $12 million to construct.
-The monument has a 12 metres high gold-plated statue of Niyazov on the pinnacle which rotates so the great leaders face is always facing the sun.
+The structure is 75 metres in height and costs a mere $12 million to construct.
+The monument has a 12 metres high gold-plated statue of Niyazov on the pinnacle which rotates so the great leader’s face is always facing the sun.
 The statue was illuminated at night.
-The arch features a panoramic viewing platform, pretty cool to get an aerial view of the regimented lines of trees, garden design and white marble.
+The arch features a panoramic viewing platform, pretty cool to get an aerial view of the regimented lines of trees, garden design, and white marble.

 Halk Hakydasy Memorial Complex